akontsevich/QML-Coding-Guide/README.md

 as follows:

 - id
-- x
-- y
+- x, y or anchors
 - width
 - height
-- anchors

 The goal here is to put the most obvious and defining properties at the top for easy access and visibility.
-For example, for an `Image` you may decide to also put `sourceSize` above `anchors`.

 ------